MISP/misp-website/_pages/tools.md

 * [Automated Payload Test Controller](https://github.com/jymcheong/aptc) - A set of scripts using PyMISP to extend MISP for automated payload testing.
 * [MISP Golang](https://github.com/0xrawsec/golang-misp) - Golang Library to interact with your MISP instance.
 * [misp-bulk-tag](https://github.com/morallo/misp-bulk-tag) - this script performs bulk tagging operations over MISP.
+* [polarity MISP integration](https://github.com/polarityio/misp) - The Polarity MISP integration allows Polarity to search your instance of MISP to return valid information about domains, IPS, and hashes.